Kuszki/Octave-Uncertainty-RIA-Example/README.md

 ### Script `run_multiple`

 The script is an extension of the one contained in the `run_compare` file.
-For the given parameters, it performs the indicated experiment `N' times and outputs the parameters of the relative error in estimating the expanded uncertainty value for the indicated methods, in relation to the results of the Monte-Carlo method.
+For the given parameters, it performs the indicated experiment `N` times and outputs the parameters of the relative error in estimating the expanded uncertainty value for the indicated methods, in relation to the results of the Monte-Carlo method.

+## Requirements

+- Recent version of GNU Octave or MATLAB.*
+- Parallel package for GNU Octave.**
+- Statistics package for GNU Octave.

+* MATLAB usage requires minor changes in libraries due to some incompatibility.

+** Optional - required to enable parallel computation of the `run_multiple` example.

 ## Credits